-Gymnastics coach suspended for sexual misconduct allegation
+Gymnastics coach under restrictions for misconduct claim

 ALLENTOWN, Pa.
-(AP) — A coach at a well-known Pennsylvania gymnastics training center has been suspended by the sport’s governing body until a hearing on a sexual misconduct allegation.
+(AP) — The organization tasked with policing abuse in Olympic sports has barred a Pennsylvania gymnastics coach from being around minors unsupervised while it investigates a misconduct claim.

-USA Gymnastics told The Allentown Morning Call that John Holman’s suspension, enacted May 30, is a requirement when such allegations are reported.
+John Holman’s interim restriction issued by the U.S. Center for SafeSport is a requirement when such allegations are reported, according to USA Gymnastics.

 Holman has coached for about 40 years at Parkettes Gymnastics Club, which has trained thousands of gymnasts including several Olympians.